izzystu/geo-change-risk/README.md

 - Only evaluates polygons on steep terrain (slope > 10°) to focus on plausible landslide locations
 - Dual classification criteria (mean probability + pixel fraction thresholds) to control false positive rate
 - Classified landslide polygons receive a 1.8x-2.5x risk score multiplier, stacking with directional slope factors

+## Contact

+Questions, feedback, or want to see a live demo?
+Reach out at rob@izzystu.com — I'd love to chat.

 ## License